- Life expectancy increases with average income.

-- An increase in household income of £1,000 is associated with a 0.7-year increase in female healthy life expectancy.
+- An increase in household income of £1,000 is associated with a 3.6 month increase in life expectancy for both men and women.

-This chart shows the relationship between female healthy life expectancy and equivalised income after housing costs, comparing the two outcomes for small local areas in the UK.
-Household income after housing costs is the most accurate measurement to reflect available resources to households.
-For lower income families, in particular, the level of housing costs reflects an unavoidable outgoing rather than a choice.
+This chart shows the relationship between life expectancy and equivalised household income for men and women (see technical notes) after housing costs, comparing these across small local areas in England.
+Household income after housing costs is the most accurate measurement to reflect the resources available to households.
+For lower-income families in particular, the minimum cost of housing accounts for an unavoidably high proportion of income..

-The chart shows a strong relationship between healthy life expectancy and income.
-A similar relationship is seen for male healthy life expectancy and when other measures of income are used (such as income before housing costs).
+The chart shows a strong relationship between life expectancy and income.
+As average income rises, so does life expectancy.
+A similar relationship is seen when other measures of income are used (such as income before housing costs).

-Government efforts to increase healthy life expectancy should account for inequalities in income across different areas in England and Wales.
-Income policy alone cannot ‘level up’ health, a cross-government health inequalities strategy is needed to take wider policy action.
+Government efforts to increase life expectancy should account for inequalities in income across different areas in England and Wales.
+Income policy alone cannot ‘level up’ health: a cross-government health inequalities strategy is needed to take wider policy action.

 - Equivalisation is a method that adjusts income to reflect household size.